CAPABILITY · SALES & LEAD-GEN

 Client fills a structured intake; the agent applies your pricing rules and generates a line-item quote PDF with your branding.
 Handles material costs, labor rates, and margin floors.
 Sends for approval and tracks status.

 Every quote a senior person builds from scratch is time that person isn't selling, managing, or delivering.
-At most B2B service businesses, quoting pulls a salesperson or an account exec through the same mental loop every time: pull the customer's segment, find the right pricing tier, check whether a volume discount applies, add the right add-on SKUs, calculate tax, verify margin floors, attach the right terms addendum, and send a PDF that looks like it came from a professional outfit.
-That loop takes twenty to ninety minutes per quote depending on deal complexity.
-Multiply by forty quotes a month and you've got a significant chunk of a senior salary producing a document that follows deterministic rules.
+At most B2B service businesses, quoting drags a salesperson or account exec through the same mental loop every time: pull the customer's segment, find the right pricing tier, check whether a volume discount applies, add the right add-on SKUs, calculate tax, verify margin floors, attach the right terms addendum, and ship a PDF that looks like it came from a real company.
+That loop runs twenty to ninety minutes per quote depending on deal complexity.
+Multiply by forty quotes a month and a chunk of a senior salary is going toward a document that follows deterministic rules.

-The deeper problem is inconsistency.
-When pricing lives in a salesperson's head or scattered across a version-controlled pricing sheet, quotes drift.
-One rep applies a discretionary ten percent discount.
-Another forgets to add the onboarding fee.
-A third uses last quarter's rate card.
-A deal closes and three months later finance finds revenue leakage because the quote didn't match the contract because the salesperson improvised.
-These aren't character failures — they're the predictable outcome of a manual process with no enforcement layer.
+The deeper issue is inconsistency.
+When pricing lives in a salesperson's head or scattered across a half-versioned pricing sheet, quotes drift.
+One rep grants a discretionary ten percent off.
+Another forgets the onboarding fee.
+A third pulls last quarter's rate card.
+The deal closes, and three months later finance finds revenue leakage because the quote didn't match the contract because the salesperson improvised.
+None of that is a character flaw.
+It's the predictable output of a manual process with no enforcement layer.

-Golden Horizons builds a Quote Builder that encodes your pricing rules into a structured agent, so the rules run the same way every time without a human intermediating them.
-The flow starts with a short intake — web form, voice call, or embedded in your CRM — that captures deal parameters: company size, product or service configuration, contract term, payment cadence, add-ons.
+Golden Horizons builds a Quote Builder that encodes your pricing rules into a structured agent, so the rules run the same way every time with no human in the middle.
+The flow opens with a short intake (web form, voice call, or embedded in your CRM) that captures the deal parameters: company size, product or service configuration, contract term, payment cadence, add-ons.
 The agent applies your tier logic, discount schedule, margin floors, and tax rules against those inputs and produces a branded, line-item quote PDF.
-If the deal requires a discount beyond a threshold you define, it routes to a manager for approval before the quote sends.
+If the deal needs a discount beyond a threshold you define, it routes to a manager for approval before anything sends.
 Nothing leaves without the right eyes on it.

 What gets built is specific to your pricing model.
-A SaaS company with seat-based tiers, multi-year discounts, and implementation add-ons has different rule complexity than a managed-services firm that quotes by project scope or a professional-services shop that prices by engagement type.
-We start by mapping your current pricing logic — the written rules, the unwritten customs, the exceptions that actually happen — before a single line of code runs.
+A SaaS company with seat-based tiers, multi-year discounts, and implementation add-ons carries different rule complexity than a managed-services firm quoting by project scope or a professional-services shop pricing by engagement type.
+We start by mapping your current pricing logic, the written rules, the unwritten customs, and the exceptions that actually happen, before a single line of code runs.

 Use cases

-- A B2B SaaS company lets prospects configure their seat count, contract term, and add-on modules through an embedded form; the agent prices the deal, applies multi-year discount rules, and sends a countersigned order form — no sales-ops touchpoint required for standard deals.
+- A B2B SaaS company lets prospects configure seat count, contract term, and add-on modules through an embedded form.
+The agent prices the deal, applies multi-year discount rules, and sends a countersign-ready order form with no sales-ops touchpoint on standard deals.

-- A managed IT services firm stops quoting custom by client and instead runs every prospect through a scoping intake that captures device count, service tier, and response-time SLA; the agent outputs a fixed monthly rate with the correct terms addendum attached and flags sub-margin deals for VP.
+- A managed IT services firm stops quoting custom by client and runs every prospect through a scoping intake capturing device count, service tier, and response-time SLA.
+The agent outputs a fixed monthly rate with the correct terms addendum attached and flags sub-margin deals for VP review.

-- A healthcare-IT vendor configures deals against implementation complexity, training days, and integration scope; the agent enforces a pricing floor on implementation services that reps were routinely discounting away, and routes any exception to the VP of Sales before the quote PDF generates.
+- A healthcare-IT vendor configures deals against implementation complexity, training days, and integration scope.
+The agent enforces a pricing floor on implementation services that reps kept discounting away, and routes any exception to the VP of Sales before the quote PDF generates.

-- A mid-market industrial manufacturer gives regional distributors a self-serve quoting portal that applies volume tiers, regional pricing schedules, and current surcharges automatically — reps receive a signed quote from the distributor with no internal estimator required for standard configurations.
+- A mid-market manufacturer gives regional distributors a self-serve quoting portal that applies volume tiers, regional pricing schedules, and current surcharges automatically.
+Reps get a signed quote back from the distributor with no internal estimator on standard configurations.

-- A professional-services firm running engagements in audit, advisory, and M&A support encodes its engagement-type rate cards and scope multipliers into the agent so junior account staff can produce accurate SOW-attached quotes without partner review for deals inside defined parameters.
+- A professional-services firm running audit, advisory, and M&A engagements encodes its engagement-type rate cards and scope multipliers into the agent, so junior account staff produce accurate SOW-attached quotes without partner review for deals inside defined parameters.

-- A commercial insurance brokerage uses the agent to quote standard lines from intake data — industry code, headcount, revenue, claims history — producing a preliminary quote PDF the broker refines before the carrier submission, cutting pre-submission prep time on standard accounts.
+- A commercial insurance brokerage quotes standard lines from intake data (industry code, headcount, revenue, claims history), producing a preliminary quote PDF the broker refines before carrier submission, cutting pre-submission prep time on standard accounts.

 What’s included